Gabriel Moreno Player Props: Diamondbacks vs. Rays

 Rays Pitching Rankings

-- The Rays rank 11th in baseball in home runs surrendered (85 total, one per game).
+- The Rays give up the 10th-fewest home runs in baseball (85 total, one per game).

-- Eflin looks for his 10th win when he makes the start for the Rays, his 15th of the season.
-He is 9-3 with a 3.35 ERA and 84 strikeouts in 83 1/3 innings pitched.
+- Chirinos (3-3) takes the mound for the Rays in his fifth start of the season.
+He's put together a 3.91 ERA in 48 1/3 innings pitched, with 23 strikeouts.

-- The righty last pitched on Friday against the Kansas City Royals, when he went six innings, allowing three earned runs while giving up seven hits.
+- The righty last pitched on Saturday against the Kansas City Royals, when he threw 5 1/3 innings, allowing eight earned runs while giving up nine hits.

+- The 29-year-old has a 3.91 ERA and 4.3 strikeouts per nine innings across 11 games this season, while giving up a batting average of .222 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.